FarronF/limerick-council-meetings/meetings/2021/07/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Annual Meeting of Metropolitan District of Limerick - 21st June 2021.md

 “That Councillor Catherine Slattery be appointed Cathaoirleach of the Metropolitan District of

-Limerick to hold office until the next Annual Meeting or until a successor has been appointed”.--- 2
+Limerick to hold office until the next Annual Meeting or until a successor has been appointed”.
+---
+2

 Proposed by Councillor Novak Uí Chonchúir;